 - f) Consult / contact present and / or past employers of the authors.

-25.7 Plagiarism Standing Committee submit its report with clear cut findings and recommendations to the Vice Chancellor within a specified period not exceeding sixty days.
-The Vice Chancellor will have the discretion to implement the recommendations after approval through the statutory process and take punitive action against the offender as per penalties prescribed under this policy or to forward the report to HEC or his / her parent organization for further action if outside their purview / jurisdiction.
+25.7 Plagiarism Standing Committee submit its report with clear cut findings and recommendations to the Director within a specified period not exceeding sixty days.
+The Director will have the discretion to implement the recommendations after approval through the statutory process and take punitive action against the offender as per penalties prescribed under this policy or to forward the report to HEC or his / her parent organization for further action if outside their purview / jurisdiction.

 25.8 Penalties for Plagiarism are adopted from HEC as plagiarism is an intellectual crime.

 25.8.1"Plagiarism Standing Committee" in its recommendations, DEPENDING UPON THE SERIOUSNESS OF THE PROVEN OFFENCE, will advise the Competent Authority of the Organization, to take any one or a combination of the following disciplinary action(s) against the teacher, researcher and / or staff found guilty of the offence: